-There are several great places to go in the Thunder Bay and Lake Superior region to view the fall colours, enjoy a romantic walk under the golden canopy of autumn or drive along a country road and watch in your rear view mirror as the fallen leaves whip into the air behind you.
+There are several great places to view the fall colours, enjoy a romantic walk under the golden canopy of autumn or drive along a country road and watch in your rear view mirror as the fallen leaves whip into the air behind you.

-The entire Nor’Wester Mountain Range, which stretches from Mount McKay in Thunder Bay to the Canada - U.S. Border at Pigeon River, comes alive with brilliant yellows, oranges and reds from maple trees, poplars and tamaracks.
-Take a short drive off Highway 61 to Little Trout Bay Conservation Area, Mink Mountain Resort or stop in at the Pigeon River Tourist Centre and take a walk along the trail behind the Centre to the shore of Lake Superior.
+The entire Nor’Wester Mountain Range, which stretches south from Anemki Wajew (Mount McKay) in Thunder Bay to the Canada–U.S. Border at Pigeon River, comes alive with brilliant yellows, oranges, and reds from maple trees, poplars, and tamaracks.
+Take a short drive off Highway 61 to Little Trout Bay Conservation Area, Mink Mountain Resort, or stop in at the Pigeon River Tourist Centre and take a walk along the trail behind the centre to the shore of Lake Superior.

-Here’s a spectacular fall ride into Northern Lights Country southwest of Thunder Bay that is highly recommended: from the city travel south along Highway 61, almost to the border, then turn up Highway 593 to Highway 588.
-You may want to consider a lunch break at the historical Silver Mountain Station Restaurant, or you can turn east toward Nolalu and follow the road all the way to Stanley.
-You may want to stop in at the Stanley Hotel overlooking the Kaministiquia River for one of their legendary Stanley Burgers.
+Here’s a spectacular fall ride into Northern Lights Country southwest of Thunder Bay that is highly recommended: from the city travel south along Highway 61, almost to the border, then turn up Highway 593 to Highway 588 and left on highway 590 taking you to the village of Kakabeka Falls.
+You may want to consider a lunch break at the The Metropolitan Moose Bakery or The Eddy.

-Just past the Stanley Hotel, Highway 588 ends at the Trans-Canada Highway where you can make a left turn and carry on a short distance to Kakabeka Falls Provincial Park.
+Kakabeka Falls Provincial Park is located just west of the Village on highway 11/17.
 The mist of the falls, on cold mornings can cause an early frost along the shore of the Kaministiquia River, making the park a great spot to snap pictures of fall colours.

-For the artistically inclined, there is no better season for photography or plein air painting than autumn.
+For the artistically inclined, there is no better season for photography or plein-air painting than autumn.
 Prime time is from approximately mid-September to the end of September.
-Unfortunately, Mother Nature makes no guarantees after that.
+Mother Nature makes no guarantees after that.